 In general, the molding process has preserved significant details necessary for evaluation.
 The general shape and configuration of the skull is within normal limits.
 The ectocranial morphology of the individual cranial bones is within normal limits.
 The sutural patterns are of expected configuration.
-There is the suggestion of a small Wormian ossicle (sutural bone) at the right asterion.
+There is a left epipteric bone, and the suggestion of a sutural bone at the left parietal notch.
 The foramina are of expected configuration.
+There are deep ectocranial vascular grooves on the lateral (right and left) cranium.
+There are mild maxillary buccal exostoses.

 The skull is atraumatic.

-Dentition:
+Dentition

-There are 14 teeth in the maxillary arcade and 16 teeth in the mandibular arcade.
+There are 16 teeth in the maxillary arcade and 14 teeth in the mandibular arcade.
 All teeth have an adult morphology and no deciduous dentition remains.
-The dentition is atraumatic.
 There are no dental restorations or prostheses.

-There is severe attrition.
+There is a mild degree of attrition.